MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/from-modeljson-to-the-future.md

 The `FileStatusCheckAsync` call will trigger file scanning logic in the Object Model, and will result in a number of new [CdmDataPartitionDefinition](https://docs.microsoft.com/en-us/common-data-model/1.0om/api-reference/cdm/datapartition) objects being automatically created and added to entity declaration's partition collection for each partition file found in the target folder that matched the pattern.

+> [!IMPORTANT]
->Note: Partition _patterns_ are not preserved in the written "model.json" file.
+> Partition _patterns_ are not preserved in the written "model.json" file.
 This requires writing the "manifest.cdm.json" files always in addition to "model.json", so it is the source of truth how the service originally arranged its data partitions.

 ## Service migration guidance